digitalheir/probabilistic-earley-parser-javascript/README.md

 ## Some notes on implementation
 Written in TypeScript, compiled to ES5 UMD modules.

+This is an implementation of a probabilistic Earley parsing algorithm, which can parse any Probabilistic Context Free Grammar (PCFG) (also known as Stochastic Context Free Grammar (SCFG)), or equivalently any language described in Backus-Naur Form (BNF).
+In these grammars, rewrite rules may be non-deterministic and have a probability attached to them.

 The probability of a parse is defined as the product of the probalities all the applied rules.
 Usually, we define probability as a number between 0 and 1 inclusive, and use common algebraic notions of addition and multiplication.